skyleroneill/skyleroneill.github.io/_posts/2019-03-13-seam-carving.md

 The project involved implementing a content aware image resizing algorithm.
 This means a program that can resize an image to smaller dimensions, but still retain the most important information in the image.

-As you'll see the examples below, results are best on images with large simple backgrounds.
+As you'll in see the examples below, results are best on images with large simple backgrounds.
 Results are most hilarious (or creepy) on images of objects where every detail is important, such as faces.

 ## Examples
 <figure>